Amanbhandula/Amanbhandula.github.io/_posts/2019-06-10-DiagnoseAlzheimer.md

 ---
-title: Alzheimer will be diagnosable some day"
+title: Alzheimer will be diagnosable some day
 date: 2019-06-10
 tags: [Saving lives, Healthcare, Farmako]
 header: